Mowah-Chibuike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #The 4-empty script creates an empty file named hello
 #The 5-execute script adds the execution rights to the owner of the hello file
 #The 6-multiple_permissions adds execution rights to the owner and the group owner, adds read permission to other users
+#The 7-everybody script adds execute permission to the owner, the group owner and other users